LeandroTheDev/random_airdrops/README.md

 - when the timer goes below the 0 the airdrop will be removed from the world and from the cache if not created yet, unless the player is loading the chunk of the airdrop
 - when the server starts all old airdrops will be despawned when the chunk loads

+### Important
+- Disable Despawn and Disable Old Spawn, are features not very tested, use with careful

+### Questions
+- Can i upload this to workshop ? yes.

 ### For Modders
 - You can free modify and make your own modification of this mod, also this mod have a [wiki framework](https://github.com/LeandroTheDev/random_airdrops/wiki/Framework) to you undestand and make a script or modification of this mod